The Books

 Referrals that arrive pre-aligned

 If referrals are coming in but arriving without the right expectations already set, the problem is not your relationships - it is how your positioning communicates who you are and what you are for.
-The Bridge addresses this directly.
+Build the Bridge addresses this directly.

 Competing on standing, not price